CloudNationHQ/az-cn-module-tf-vnet/README.md

 - support for multiple service endpoints and delegations, including actions
 - utilization of terratest for robust validation.
 - route table support with multiple user defined routes
+- association of multiple subnets with a single route table

 The below examples shows the usage when consuming the module: